kwinter213/TeamDayDream/README.md

 #  Description

 Project Daydream is a real-time program which detect specific objects and display animation on the detected object.
+You can view our website at : https://sites.google.com/view/sdf16daydream

 # Authors